open/close all folders

 - White Hair, Black Heart: White-haired and just as evil as his dad.

-- But Not Too Foreign: Is half Japanese/half Caucasian.
+- But Not Too Foreign: Is half Chinese/half Caucasian.

 - Foil: To Isabelle; she's conservative and shy where Isabelle is outspoken and outgoing.